Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 When living alone on a monthly take-home pay of 200,000 yen, it is important to have a minimum amount of savings in case of unexpected expenses.

-Savings needed when starting to live alone
+Savings required when starting to live alone

 item